picotech/picosdk-picovna-ni-labview-examples/README.md

 ### Programmer's Guides

-You can download a Programmer's Guides providing a description of the API functions for the PicoVNA from our [Documentation page](https://www.picotech.com/library/documentation).
+You can download a Programmer's Guide providing a description of the API functions for the PicoVNA from our [Documentation page](https://www.picotech.com/library/documentation).

 ### Running the examples